Board of Directors

 You can find him on Twitter @Dan_Charlton1

-John started his career as a social worker within older people's mental health services in Brighton and Hove and has worked within mental health services in Sussex since 2002.
+John started his career as a Social Worker within Brighton & Hove Specialist Older Adults Mental Health Services and has worked within mental health services in Sussex since 2002 in a number of operational roles across both the NHS and Local Authorities.

 Prior to this Usman was Chief Finance Officer and Financial Senior Responsible Officer at NHS South East London Clinical Commissioning Group and Integrated Care Service.